Four may not be Dave Clawson's lucky number but perhaps it should be.

 On December 10, 2013, Clawson became the 32nd head football coach in Wake Forest University history.
 The head coach at Bowling Green State University from 2009 through 2013, Clawson led the Falcons to the 2013 Mid-American Conference championship with a 47-27 win over No. 16 Northern Illinois.

-Clawson built Bowling Green to be explosive both offensively and defensively.
-The 2013 Falcon team was eighth in the nation in total defense and 23rd in total offense.
-The Falcons were one of just six teams to rank in the top-30 nationally in both total offense and defense.
+Clawson joined the Demon Deacons after five seasons as the head coach at BGSU in Bowling Green, Ohio.
+He built the Falcons to be explosive both offensively and defensively.
+The 2013 Bowling Green team ranked 29th in the nation in total offense and tenth in total defense.
 In 2012, BGSU was ranked sixth in the nation in total defense and 10th nationally in scoring defense, yielding just 16.8 points per game.
-The Falcons were the only non-power conference team to rank in the top 25 statistically in both total offense and total defense in 2013.
+The Falcons were one of only two non-power conference teams to rank in the top 30 statistically in both total offense and total defense in 2013.

-Bowling Green’s 2013 team went 10-3 overall and won the MAC East title with a 7-1 record.
-The Falcons received a bid to the Little Caesar’s Bowl in Detroit which marked the third bowl appearance in five seasons for Clawson’s team.
+Bowling Green's 2013 team went 10-3 overall under Clawson and won the MAC East title with a 7-1 record.
+The Falcons received a bid to the Little Caesar's Bowl in Detroit.
+It marked the third bowl appearance in five seasons for Clawson's team.

-In his 15 years as a head coach, Clawson has delivered a conference championship at every stop.
-Prior to the 2013 Mid-American Conference title at Bowling Green, Clawson helped Richmond to an Atlantic 10 Championship in 2005 and a Colonial Athletic Association title in 2007.
+In his 18 years as a head coach, Clawson has delivered a conference championship at each of his first three stops.
+Prior to the 2013 Mid-American Conference title at Bowling Green, Clawson helped Richmond to a pair of Colonial Athletic Association titles in 2005 and 2007.
 His first championship as a head coach came in 2002 when he led Fordham to the Patriot League title.

 He has also earned numerous coach of the year awards.
 He was the Patriot League Coach of the Year in 2001 and 2002 and was awarded the 2005 Atlantic 10 Coach of the Year award in just his second year in the league.
 Clawson earned CAA Coach of the Year honors in 2007, giving him four coach of the year honors in his first seven years as a head coach.